 Section 7.
-The parties recognize the Marion County Drug and Alcohol Use and Testing Policy, however bargaining unit employees will not be subject to any blood test without consent.
-Employees will be given the reasonable opportunity to consult with his/her labor representative or attorney prior to any blood test.
+The parties recognize the Marion County Drug and Alcohol Free Workplace Policy, however bargaining unit employees will not be subject to any blood test without consent.
+Employees will be given the reasonable opportunity to consult with their labor representative or attorney prior to any blood test.
 In the event an employee is unconscious and unable to provide consent, a blood draw may be taken at a medical facility for the preservation of the sample.
 Use of such sample is still subject to consent or other lawful means.